asvd/viewport/README.md

 If you create a navigation panel reflecting the scrolling state, replace the scrollbars with [intence](http://asvd.github.io/intence)
-indicator: it designates the scrollable area in more clear and intuitive way comparing to the ordinary scrollbar.
+indicator: it designates a scrollable area in more clear and intuitive way comparing to the ordinary scrollbar.